Identifiable Equivariant Networks are Layerwise Equivariant: Formalism

 \subsection{Symmetries and Identifiability}

 Throughout the work, we will deal with \emph{symmetries} of models.
-To this end, from now on, we will assume that all the latent spaces $V_i$ appearing in the models are equipped with an action of a group $K_i$.
+Symmetries of a set $X$ are formalized via \emph{group actions}, i.e. homomorphisms from a group $K$ to the group of bijections of $X$.
+We will denote group actions via $k \mapsto (x \mapsto k \cdot x )$, for $k \in K$ and $x \in X$.
+From now on, we will assume that all the latent spaces $V_i$ appearing in the models are equipped with an action by a group $K_i$.
 We denote this action, for $k \in K_i, x\in V_i$, as $(k,x) \mapsto k \cdot x$.
 Accordingly, we will assume that the maps $\alpha_i$ and $\alpha_i^*$ appearing in Definition \ref{def:submodel} are compatible with the given symmetries.
 Formally, submodels are equipped with additional injective group homomorphisms $\gamma_i\colon \widetilde{K}_i \rightarrow K_i$, such that $\alpha_i$ and $\alpha_i^*$ are equivariant:

 for all $\widetilde x \in \widetilde{V}_i$, $x\in V_i$ and $\widetilde k \in \widetilde{K}_i$.
 Lastly, we assume that $K_0$ and $K_L$ are the trivial group.

 We now introduce a notion of identifiability for (deep) models.
 First, we wish to formalize the property that the only parameter symmetries arise from `inter-layer transformations', i.e., by transforming the output of $f_i$ via the action of $K_{i}$ on $V_{i}$, and by cancelling the transformation back at the input of $f_{i+1}$.
 To this end, fix a model defined by $V_i, \Theta_i, f_i$. \begin{definition}\rm A parameter $\theta \in \Theta$ is \emph{identifiable} if for any $\theta' \in \Theta$ such that $f(\bullet; \theta) = f(\bullet; \theta')$, there exists a unique sequence of symmetries $k_i \in K_i$, $i=0, \ldots, L$, such that for $i\geq 1$ and for $x \in V_{i-1}$: